 - Early On ($0/$100 million needed): Early intervention for children with developmental delay or disability can make a critical difference to these children, their families and their communities.
 Full funding for the program to meet current levels of need would cost an estimated $100 million; currently the state relies only on federal funding of roughly $8 million to provide program services.
 Addressing conditions that could interfere with school readiness improves opportunities for early literacy.

 - Preschool for 3-year-olds (flexibility with existing funds): Michigan has made great strides in expanding access to preschool for 4-year olds, but public preschool programs for 3-year-olds in the state are very limited.
 Research studies document that children who have attended two years of preschool have higher scores for literacy skills than those attending only one year.
-Allowing ISDs to use GSRP funds to expand access for 3-year-olds and evaluate the out-comes would better tailor funding to community needs and could result in even greater gains in social-emotional development and literacy skills.
+Allowing ISDs to use GSRP funds to expand access for 3-year-olds and evaluate the outcomes would better tailor funding to community needs and could result in even greater gains in social-emotional development and literacy skills.

 - Healthy Kids Dental ($22 million needed): Medicaid-eligible children in only three counties in Michigan do not have access to Healthy Kids Dental.
-These are also the counties with the largest populations of children of color.
+These also are the counties with the largest populations of children of color.
 Toothaches and decay interfere with regular attendance and learning.
 The $22.5 million investment by the state would bring nearly $44 million in federal funds.

 2. Address the connection between poverty and academic achievement.